SGhuman123/Python-Bootcamp-codes-for-Udemy-course/Snake_game/README.md

 - create_snake(self).
 This method is responsible for creating the initial starting snake body when the game just begins
 - add_segment(self)
 - extend(self).
 This method is responsible for extending the snake body everytime it eats a food.
 - up(self).
 This method is responsible for ensuring that the snake is travelling in an upwards direction if it is already not.
+This method is activated by hitting the up key on the keyboard.
 - down(self).
 This method is responsible for ensuring that the snake is travelling in an downawards direction if it is already not.
+This method is activated by hitting the down key on the keyboard.
 - right(self).
 This method is responsible for ensuring that the snake is travelling in an rightwards direction if it is already not.
+This method is activated by hitting the right key on the keyboard.
 - left(self).
 This method is responsible for ensuring that the snake is travelling in an leftwards direction if it is already not.
+This method is activated by hitting the left key on the keyboard.

 Here is a short-clip how my code works: